Pope Francis admits 'grave mistakes' in Chile sex abuse scandal - Journal du Cameroun

 “There is not a single piece of proof against him.
 Everything is slander.
 Is this clear?”
 Francis said.

-However, he later apologised to the victims and dispatched Archbishop Charles Scicluna, a renowned Vatican investigator, to Chile to collect evidence.
+However, he later apologised to the victims and dispatched Scicluna, a renowned Vatican investigator, to Chile to collect evidence.
 Scicluna returned at the end of February.

+Karadima, an influential Chilean priest, was convicted by the Vatican in 2011 of abusing teenage boys and sentenced to a life of penitence.
+Civil charges against him in the Chilean courts were dismissed because of a lack of evidence.

+The president of the Episcopal Conference of Chile, Bishop Santiago Silva, said that the church “had not done enough” in the case.

 Scicluna, Archbishop of Malta, was until 2012 a prosecutor in the Vatican Court to investigate cases of paedophilia among priests, making a name for himself with his determination.